judgegem/judge/README.md

 ## Rationale

-Whenever we need to give the user instant feedback on their form data, it's common to write some JavaScript to test input values.
-But since the integrity of our data is handled on the server side, whatever we write in Ruby has to be copied as closely as possible in JavaScript and we end up with some very unsatisfying duplication of application logic.
+Whenever we need to give the user instant feedback on their form data, it's common to write some JavaScript to test form element values.
+Since whatever code we write to manage our data integrity in Ruby has to be copied as closely as possible in JavaScript, we end up with some very unsatisfying duplication of application logic.

-It would be better to safely expose the validation information from our models to the client – this is where Judge steps in.
+In many cases it would be simpler to safely expose the validation information from our models to the client – this is where Judge steps in.

 ## Installation